Facts & Figures

 - Honor societies: 26

-- Internships: approximately 250–300 students intern each year; popular options include New York Mets, PricewaterhouseCoopers, IBM, New York Power Authority, Met Life, UBS, Merrill Lynch, Goldman Sachs, Donna Karan and New York Life Insurance
+- Internships: 82% of students report an internship or field-based experience; popular options include New York Mets, PricewaterhouseCoopers, IBM, New York Power Authority, Met Life, UBS, Merrill Lynch, Goldman Sachs, Donna Karan and New York Life Insurance

 - Financial aid form required: FAFSA (March 15 is the preferred filing date)